-Dogs often have to deal with skin-related allergies, especially when they’re spending more time outside.
+Dogs often get skin-related allergies, especially when they spend a lot of time outside.
 Is Calamine lotion a safe treatment option for a four-legged friend?

-Treating a dog for itchy skin doesn’t have to be so tricky.
-There are safer and more effective alternatives to Calamine Lotion.
-Learn about zinc-related risks and alternative remedies.
+Treating a dog for itchy skin doesn’t have to be tricky.
+There are better alternatives to Calamine Lotion.
+Learn about zinc risks and alternative remedies.

 Can I Give My Dog Calamine Lotion?
 Answer: No